isw-kudos/kudos-docs/docs/boards/msgraph/auth.md

-## Authenticating Kudos Boards Docker with Office 365
+# Authenticating Kudos Boards with Office 365

 This document details the process to enable login to your private instance of Kudos Boards with your private Office 365 tenant.